 The neoprene will not only make your postpartum training experience safer, but also more comfortable and enjoyable.
 Take a look at our online shop on hourglasswaist.com.au for the best collection of postpartum neoprene tummy belts.

 If you are still following up and waiting for the answer to our main question, then we won’t make you wait any longer.
 Is it safe to waist train after having a baby?

 The short answer is, definitely yes.
 In more details, let’s look at the advantages of this practice objectively:

 After giving birth, your body will take one to three months to get back in shape and your curves will not reach the well-defined or well-developed level of you pre pregnancy until three years and this requires a lot of hard work and a very healthy routine.
-Choosing to waist train during your postpartum will help first reconstruct your confidence in your body and will make the shape your waist will get after several weeks even lovelier.
-Your waist will be as sexy as it was when you used to post your toilet selfies on Instagram.
+Choosing to train during your postpartum will help first reconstruct your confidence in your body and will make the shape your midriff will get after several weeks even lovelier.
+Your core will be as sexy as it was when you used to post your toilet selfies on Instagram.

 There is nothing wrong with getting back to shape while still following recommended medical advice, not putting your body into any risk or discomfort and most importantly taking care of your physical and psychological well-being.

 How can you make your postpartum waist training more comfortable?

 To help you enjoy the most out of your core training experience, let’s break this down into three phases:

 The first phase which starts the moment you give birth up to 6 weeks later, is the most sensitive phase and you have to take care throughout this period.
 You can only start wearing a waist trainer after you get the “OK” from your medical advisor and as soon as you start feeling comfortable.
 Your organs are still making a lot of contractions to get back in place so you should get a larger size neoprene tummy belt and not apply excessive pressure on your abdominal region.